Independent Reviews

 Install the VPN before travelling, sign in on every device, and test it on your home network first.
 Save backup login methods, turn on the kill switch where practical, and make sure you know how to switch servers quickly.
 The worst time to learn a VPN app is in an airport, hotel lobby, or country where access is already awkward.

 If you rely on banking, work tools, messaging apps, or streaming while abroad, test those flows before you leave.
 Some services dislike sudden location changes, so a VPN should be part of a wider travel setup rather than the only plan.
+For a practical pre-trip Wi-Fi routine, use the Public Wi-Fi Safety Checklist alongside the provider-specific setup steps.

 Simple travel setup steps